About

 Basketball was a passion and looked like a possible career.
 Devon Prep was his high school of choice.
 Noted more for academic excellence than for sports, Chuck nevertheless continued his involvement in basketball.
 His discovery of guitar was completely accidental.
 Once, he played his first Em chord, music went forward and basketball went backward.
 Guitar lessons began in 1961.
 By 1963, Chuck was teaching guitar and playing local dances.
 Giving up basketball left his senior year completely focused on music.

-Chuck entered St. Joseph’s University in 1965.
-By 1967, it was apparent that music was to be his career.
-Both his teaching and performing continued to accelerate.
-By the time Chuck graduated in 1968, he was ready to teach and play full time.
 His first major break came in 1969 when he was offered the staff guitar job at the Latin Casino in Cherry Hill, New Jersey.
 The Latin was a famous showcase of world class entertainment.
 It was there that Chuck had his first associations with the top of the entertainment world.
 During that period, he accompanied and performed with legends such as Bobby Darin, Billy Eckstine and Peggy Lee among many others.

 After four years of fourteen shows a week, it was time to turn in a new direction.
 Chuck started his concert jazz guitar career in 1973 when he formed the Chuck Anderson Trio with Al Stauffer on Bass and Ray Deeley on drums.Their first album, “Mirror within a Mirror”, received critical acclaim and was the springboard for a busy concert schedule.
 The Trio’s music featured Chuck’s original writing as well as uniquely arranged jazz classics.
 The group’s forte was a tremendous interaction and internal dialogue.
 Improvisation was at the heart of every performance.